StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 ## Collect statistics of Hive/Iceberg/Hudi tables

 Since v3.2.0, StarRocks supports collecting statistics of Hive, Iceberg, and Hudi tables.
 The syntax is similar to collecting StarRocks internal tables. **However, only manual and automatic full collection are supported.
-Sampled collection or histogram collection is not supported.** The collected statistics are stored in the `external_column_statistics` table of the `_statistics_` in the `default_catalog`.
+Sampled collection and histogram collection are not supported.** The collected statistics are stored in the `external_column_statistics` table of the `_statistics_` in the `default_catalog`.
 They are not stored in Hive Metastore and cannot be shared by other search engines.
 You can query data from the `default_catalog._statistics_.external_column_statistics` table to verify whether statistics are collected for a Hive/Iceberg/Hudi table.

 Following is an example of querying statistics data from `external_column_statistics`.